For the latest information on issues that may affect your walk, please follow this link.

 ‘Ceredigion Coast Path – from the Teifi to the Dyfi’ is available from TIC's or by mail order.

 The Ceredigion Coast Path follows the spectacular and varied coastline of Cardigan Bay on the west coast of Wales.
 Stunning scenery, picturesque villages and a wealth of wildlife - including the highest numbers of dolphin sightings in the UK - make Ceredigion a perfect place for a week's coastal walking.
-The 60 mile / 96km long trail is described here in sections that contain downloadable maps which can also help you to create your own selection of short walks, while the walk downloads drop down details a number of moderate length circular walks that extend inland.
+The 60 mile / 96km long trail is described here in sections that contain downloadable maps which can also help you to create your own selection of short walks, while the 'walk downloads drop down menu' displays a number of moderate length circular walks that extend inland.
 Discover the area’s rich history, from iron-age hill forts to medieval fish traps to 19th century harbours.

 Its diversity includes the dune system at Ynys-las, high cliffs, storm beaches, sandy bays and sea caves.
 Four sections are designated as Heritage Coast whilst two areas within Cardigan Bay are Marine Special Areas of Conservation because of their importance for wildlife.